Video Analysis

 (Volume Up)

 The faint rattling noise heard throughout the video reflects the optical image stabilization system struggling under unusual conditions.
-The only variable that could cause unusual conditions in this video is the drone.
-By examining the behavior of the iPhone's stabilization, it becomes apparent that the drone is creating some alteration that the ISP is struggling to process.
-The next section details exactly why the drone causes the stabilization system to struggle.
+The only variable that could have caused unusual conditions capable of affecting the iPhone's stabilization in this video was the drone.
+By examining the iPhone's stabilization behavior, it becomes apparent that the drone is creating some alteration that the ISP is struggling to process.
+The next section details exactly why this happens.

 Motion Detection Manipulation